Lynching of Matthew Williams: Life of Matthew Williams

 Matthew Williams was born to Harry Williams and Annie née Hardy on February 8, 1908, in Norfolk, Virginia.
 Only a few years later, he lost both of his parents: his mother died of pneumonia in 1912, and his father died in 1915.
 Williams and his older sister, Olivia, were then sent to live with their maternal grandmother, Mary Handy, in Salisbury, Maryland.

 Williams attended school until he was fourteen, when his grandmother died.
 He then took a job at the Elliot Box and Crate Factory and was known for keeping to himself and earning an impressive amount of money for a black laborer at the time.
 Professor and civil rights lawyer Sherrilyn Ifill wrote in her book, On the Courthouse Lawn, that Matthew Williams was reported to have $56 in savings at the time of his death.
 He was extremely conscious of his finances, depositing half of it in the Farmers' and Merchants' Bank of Salisbury and the other half in the Prudential Bank after hearing about the bank failures during the Depression era.
 There was no trace of this money after his death.

 On the afternoon of December 4, 1931, a supposed confrontation at work led to Williams being hospitalized at Peninsula General Hospital (now Peninsula Regional Medical Center).
 He was placed in the "Negro Ward" in a straitjacket, with his head bandaged so that he could not see.
 Williams was severely injured from bullet wounds, but his death occurred much later.

 Allegedly, Matthew Williams went to his employer's office, and the two began arguing over wages.
 During the argument, Matthew Williams allegedly shot Daniel Elliott, killing him, and then attempted to use the gun on himself.
 It was further reported that Daniel Elliott's son, James Elliott, then found the two and, using the same gun, fired two more shots at Matthew Williams, wounding him in the chest and leg.

 However, the 1970s biography of Dorchester County waterman Joseph L. Sutton recounts a different story, stating that others claimed the culprit was his son, James Elliot.
 Allegedly, James killed his father, Daniel, then later shot Williams to prevent him from bearing witness against him.
 James later said that Williams shot Daniel and he took the gun shortly afterward, wounding Williams.

 Eventually, Williams was dragged from the hospital by an angry mob that had heard of the incident.
 Although local police were present, they did not try to stop the mob from lynching Williams on the courthouse green.
-Hours later, after the body was hung and burned, the authorities removed Williams' body.
+Hours later, after the body was hanged and burned, the authorities removed Williams' body.